Underworld, Underworld, Echoes from a Shining Future

 Hyde’s words are not as easy to recall as say Bowie’s because they’re more deconstructed.
 Like Picasso or Monet, the more warped, the more it’s like time travel.
 Like seeing into another dimension.
 “Looking out the window of a moving vehicle has always been like a film to me since I was a little kid,” Karl says, “Traveling with my dad at night, and the windshield becomes a movie screen.
 You’ve got the dashboard and the radio dials and it’s all these magic lights.
 You turn the radio on and it becomes the score to all the things that come through the windshield.”

-Hyde filters reality with a wider lens.
+Hyde filters reality with a wide lens.
 Each word or phrase is a scratch or etch on a panoramic photographic plate.
 Light escapes through the negative image.
 All of his songs back-project in this way, teleporting you to a more conscious place.
 Since 1999, he has been journaling publicly via his daily blog, including daily photos of his travels and haunts.
 I Am Dogboy: The Underworld Diaries, a book memoir of Karl’s life that builds off his continuous wordplay, comes out later this year.

 “Words can evoke pictures,” he says of his synesthetic gaze.
 “Words like photographs can reignite memories, like a smell.
 But for me, words open up these worlds, little notations.
 ‘Do you remember the blue jacket?’
 Oh, and a whole summer opens up.”